How to Deal with a Teenage Boy: A Parent’s Guide to Raising a Son

 Dealing with Teenage Boys’ Risky Behavior

 When parents talk about dealing with teenage boys, they’re often referring to their teen son’s risky behavior.
+These out-of-control teen behaviors can feel overwhelming and frightening.
 Risky teenage boy behavior may include:

 • Reckless driving